FlamingLotusGirls/haven/BirdBath/beertaps/README.md

-# ADC Reader System for ADS1115
+# Beertaps: ADC Reader System using RPI and ADS1115

 This system reads values from ADS1115 ADC controllers over I2C and sends calibrated values (-1.0 to 1.0) through named pipes for inter-process communication.

 ## Features

-- Reads from individual ADS1115 controllers (supports 3 controllers at addresses 0x48, 0x49, 0x4a)
+- Reads from individual ADS1115 controllers (configured for 3 controllers at addresses 0x48, 0x49, 0x4a)
 - Each controller reads 2 differential channels
 - Calibration system to map voltage ranges to -1.0 to 1.0
 - Named pipes (FIFOs) for inter-process communication with multiple writer support
 - Systemd service templates for auto-starting
 - JSON-based configuration files

-[!NOTE]
-The code is written such that the named pipe, if there is no reader, will throw what looks like an error.
-That is errno 6.
+## Notes!

+The Systemd service is built with pyenv in mind.
+If you install on a non-pyenv system, you will have to make some modifications.

+If you attempt to calibrate, you likely have to stop the three services reading from those ADC units.

+The system is written to allow both readers and writers to come up in any order.
+Named pipes have a code convention: everyone, readers and writers, attempts to create the /tmp before reading (or on read failure).
+If you write code to use this, follow the convention, or risk a timing hole.

 ## Files